Simon Gruber: Well, if that's what you gotta do.

 - Massad Ayoob wrote in his eponymous column for American Handgunner of a Florida cab driver whose life was saved by this trope.
 The driver picked up a fare who'd earlier stolen a Smith and Wesson 9mm semiautomatic pistol.
 Before long, attempted robbery turned into attempted murder after the driver refused to give up his wallet.
 What the robber didn't know was that the stolen pistol's safety was engaged (the owner left it on), which disconnected the trigger from the rest of the firing mechanism.
 Even more unfortunately for the robber, the driver was armed and well aware of how to disengage the safety of his own pistol.
 The robber did not survive.

-- Subverted in the reason why many handguns oriented towards the law enforcement duty weapon or self-defense markets are double action without a manual safety.
+- This is the reason why many handguns oriented towards the law enforcement duty weapon or self-defense markets are double action or striker-fired without a manual safety.
 In both situations, the number of times the weapon will be fired "in anger" will be rare indeed.
 Hence a trigger mechanism that allows one to simply draw and fire, without the need to cock the hammer or manipulate a safety catch.
-Precautions against accidental discharge are provided by other safety mechanisms (e.g. grip and/or trigger safeties).
+Precautions against accidental discharge are provided by other safety mechanisms or design features (e.g. grip and/or trigger safeties, heavy trigger pull, firing pin blocker).